 Training Methods Content Materials Presentation 8.1 Introduction Introduce the second part of this session explaining the objectives with a brief overview of the topics to be covered.
 This part of the session is based on: Rural roads: a market approach with concepts for finance and organisation.
-Key Points: Session Overview Part 2 Rural transport chains Rinancing concepts Classification and financing of farm to market tracks Bangladesh case study Presentation 4.4 b Slides 1 - 3
+Key Points: Session Overview Part 2 Rural transport chains Financing concepts Classification and financing of farm to market tracks Bangladesh case study Presentation 4.4 b Slides 1 - 3

 Training Methods Content Materials Presentation 8.2 Rural Transport Chains Describe the fundamental basis of agricultural marketing transport chains, and the role of subsidies.
 Key Points: Presentation 4.4b Slides 4 - 5 Presentation 8.3 Financing concepts Explain the financial concepts required for improving the rural roads network.
-Key Points: The main criteria for priority setting in the rural transport network include: ✓ size of the market ✓ population of adjacent villages ✓ size of the rural production of the surrounding area Financing for 'normal roads' vs. 'rural roads' ✓ normal roads can be self finance i.e. by the road user ✓ rural roads are unprofitable and therefore need subsidising Presentation 4.2b Slides 6 - 8
+Key Points: Presentation 4.2b Slides 6 - 8

-100 Training Methods Content Materials Presentation 8.4 Classification and financing of farm to market tracks Describe the role of IMTs in the marketing system.
+Training Methods Content Materials Presentation 8.4 Classification and financing of farm to market tracks Describe the role of IMTs in the marketing system.
 Key Points A change from the subsistence to cash crop economy is necessary to generate the demand for an effective transport service Transport costs are lowered by IMTs and 'bulk transport' As a general rule: the level of mechanisation of agriculture should correspond to the mechanisation of transport on farm to market tracks/ roads Level of labour use in agriculture may correspond to the level labour use for rural roads, and maintenance of the higher class of market to highway roads There is a direct correlation between the mechanisation of agriculture and rural transport Presentation 4.4b Slides 9 - 11